Gullskatten/sirius-soccer/README.md

 **Part 2:** Create an Ecore model of the data set using EMF.

-**Part 3:** Create a tool using either Sirius (for creating a graphical view/editor) or XText (DSL) to either view or modify the existing data set.
+**Part 3:** Create a tool using either Sirius (for creating a graphical view/editor) or Xtext (DSL) to either view or modify the existing data set.

 ## Solution
 The group chose to use a [Soccer data set from kaggle.com](https://www.kaggle.com/hugomathien/soccer), which consist of soccer matches, teams and players from eight leagues for the seasons 2009-2016.
 The data was stored in an SQLite-database, which would first be parsed into a CSV-format using capabilities within IntelliJ and then be processed by a custom parser created by the group.
-In addition to the original structure of the data set, the parser creates multiple new tables and relations between the data - like season standings for teams, and player positions within a match (e.g., "keeper", "defence").
-The format of the output from the parser corresponds to the Ecore model definition, so the tasks of modeling and parsing were done in parallel.
+In addition to the original structure of the data set, the parser creates multiple new tables and relations between the data - like season standings for teams, and player positions within a match (keeper, defence, midfield of forward).
+The format of the output from the parser corresponds to the Ecore model, so the tasks of modeling and parsing were done in parallel.
 Finally, a graphical tool using Sirius was made, which supports navigation of the data set with details about the teams and matches.

 ### Part 1: Running the Soccer DB parser code
-This step expects that you to have an IDEA installed, preferrably IntelliJ (for the database view).
+This step expects that you to have an IDEA installed, preferably IntelliJ (for the database view).
 The parser code for part 1 of the assignment can be found [here](no.ntnu.soccer.parser/).
 Running the parser requires you to download the [data set](https://www.kaggle.com/hugomathien/soccer) from kaggle.com, then extract every table into separate CSV files using the filenames as shown in Figure 1, corresponding to the table from Figure 2 (see screenshots below).

 ![CSV files in Resources folder](docs/csv-files-in-resources.png)